Yanchep line: Rolling stock

 The main rolling stock used on the Yanchep line is Transperth B-series and C-series trains, with A-series trains sometimes used.
 The A-series trains entered service between 1991 and 1999, have a maximum speed of 110 km/h, and consist of two cars which are usually joined to form four-car trains.
 Each car has two doors on each side.
 The B-series trains entered service between 2004 and 2019, have a maximum speed of 130 km/h, and consist of three cars which are usually joined to form six-car trains.
 Each car has two doors per side.
 The C-series trains have been entering service since 2024, have a maximum speed of 130 km/h, and consist of six cars with three doors on the side of each car.

 In 1989, twenty-two A-series sets were ordered from ABB and Walkers Limited as an extension to their existing contract for the delivery of railcars for the electrification of the other lines.
 Five more A-series sets were delivered in 1998 and 1999 to increase capacity.
-These trains are stored and maintained at Claisebrook depot in East Perth; a small amount of trains were also stored at Currambine station before the Clarkson extension opened.
+These trains are stored and maintained at Claisebrook depot in East Perth; a small number were also stored at Currambine station before the Clarkson extension opened.

 In May 2002, the government signed a contract with EDI Rail and Bombardier Transportation for the construction of Nowergup depot and the delivery and maintenance of thirty-one three-car B-series trains to be used on the Joondalup and Mandurah lines.
 The first five B-series trains entered service when the Clarkson extension opened on 4 October 2004.
-The first six-car trains ran on the line on 31 December 2004 on the Whitfords shuttle.
+The first six-car trains ran on 31 December 2004 for the Whitfords shuttle.
 In December 2006, the government ordered fifteen more B-series trains.
 The first of the additional railcars entered service in June 2009, allowing for some A-series trains to be transferred to other lines.
 In July 2011, a further fifteen B-series trains were ordered.
 This order eventually increased to twenty-two.
 The first of these trains entered service in December 2013.
 By the end of that order, all A-series trains had been transferred to other lines and almost every peak hour train on the Joondalup line was six-cars long.

 In December 2019, the government signed a contract with Alstom for the delivery and maintenance of forty-one C-series trains to replace the A-series trains and provide the rolling stock required for network expansions such the Yanchep extension.
 The C-series trains have three doors on the side of each car, decreasing dwell times.
 The first C-series train entered service on the Joondalup and Mandurah lines on 8 April 2024.
 The C-series trains are planned to only be used on the Yanchep and Mandurah lines initially, with B-series trains transferred to other lines to replace the retiring A-series trains.